 Developing Your Web Application Security Strategy

-Your web application security strategy should follow the same principles as your overall cybersecurity strategy, with the focus on three key outcomes:
+You should follow the same principles for your web app security strategy as for your overall cybersecurity strategy, focusing on three key outcomes:

 Security Can’t Be an Afterthought

-Experience has shown that many organizations or IT teams leave web app security strategy as a last-minute add-on, rather than an integral part of the build process, considering security controls and impacts at each stage.
+Experience shows that many organizations or IT teams leave web app security strategy as a last-minute add-on, rather than an integral part of the build process, considering security controls and impacts at each stage.
 You can limit the likelihood of web app compromise by weaving security into your build process.
 Consider the following points:

-- Threat model — What threats could impact your application?
+What threats could impact your application?
 What risk are there to your organization?
 Data exfiltration, ransomware, and client-side compromise are common adversary objectives when targeting web apps.
 Identify the objectives that affect your organization, model the attack sequences that could get them there, and apply appropriate controls to mitigate the risks.

-- Secure pipe — As there will be continuous integration with your pipeline, set up a process for doing this responsibly and effectively, using methodologies such as continuous integration and continuous development (CI/CD).
+As there will be continuous integration with your pipeline, set up a process for doing this responsibly and effectively, using methodologies such as continuous integration and continuous development (CI/CD).

-Security is a Constant Journey
+Web Application Security is a Constant Journey